valantic/vue-template/README.md

 ### Namespace

 Please note, that this template/project uses namespaced BEM to distinguish components and styles.
 The namespace is placed before the custom block name (but is also part of the block).
+This also is a workaround for the custom HTML element restriction which tells us they must have at least one dash in the name.

 #### `c-`